 Exfoliating Cleansers

-Depending on individual skin, a gentle hydroxy acid cleanser can be beneficial to exfoliate and stimulate skin cell turnover without being abrasive to the skin.
+Depending on the skin, a gentle hydroxy acid cleanser can be beneficial to exfoliate and stimulate skin cell turnover without being abrasive.
 These formulations work to remove impurities, prevent breakouts, brighten complexions and also resurface the skin without stripping the skin barrier.

 In the case of skin congestion, a well-formulated exfoliating cleanser can be used once a day to assist in unclogging pores.
 And to lessen breakouts without disrupting the skin barrier.
-For anti-aging and brightening the complexion, an exfoliating cleanser can assist in diminishing the appearance of fine lines, wrinkles, keep skin cells turning over at a healthy rate and overall brighten the skin.
+For anti-aging and brightening, exfoliating cleansers can assist in diminishing the appearance of fine lines, wrinkles, and keep skin cells turning over at a healthy rate.

 Hydroxy acids and other exfoliating products are best used during evening skincare routines.
 And in combination with an effective sun protection daytime routine.
 I recommend an a.m. routine of waking up and protecting skin for the day with hydrating and nourishing products.
 While p.m. routines are ideal for your active and targeted treatment products with exfoliating properties.